MS44neuro/drtest/docs/index.rst

-To start, `sign in to GitHub <https://github.com/login>`_ and navigate to `the tutorial GitHub template <https://github.com/readthedocs/tutorial-template/>`_, where you will see a green :guilabel:`Use this template` button.
+To start, `sign in to GitHub <https://github.com/login>`_ and navigate to `the tutorial GitHub template <https://github.com/readthedocs/tutorial-template/>`_,
-Click it to open a new page that will ask you for some details:

-* Leave the default "Owner", or change it to something better for a tutorial project.
-* Introduce an appropriate "Repository name", for example ``rtd-tutorial``.
-* Make sure the project is "Public", rather than "Private".

-After that, click on the green :guilabel:`Create repository from template` button, which will generate a new repository on your personal account (or the one of your choosing).
-This is the repository you will import on Read the Docs, and it contains the following files:

 ``README.rst``
   Basic description of the repository, you will leave it untouched.